Funny-Developers/MvZJE/README.md

 # MvZJE
-Minecraft vs. Zombies: Java Edition with LWJGL
+Minecraft vs. Zombies: Java Edition with LWJGL3 and Java 17